 Students are expected to earn the normal load of four credits per semester, or eight credits per academic year.
 Students are eligible to earn up to a maximum of five credits per semester, or up to a maximum of ten credits per academic year.

 To participate in the Swarthmore College Semester/Year Abroad program students must be in good standing concerning both their academic program and conduct.
 The Off-Campus Study Office and the Dean’s Office meet to review student standing and to determine eligibility.
 Students must also meet the eligibility requirements of the programs to which they apply.

 Eligible students must have completed on average four credits per semester and have no incompletes.
 Students must also have a zero balance on their student accounts.

 Participants in the College’s Semester/Year Abroad Program must comply with its payment plan.
 Students continue to pay Swarthmore’s comprehensive fee for tuition, room, and board.
 The College then pays for the tuition fees, room and board costs, and the round-trip travel of participating students (with Philadelphia as the gateway city).
 Normally, financial aid is automatically applied to study abroad.

-Swarthmore College approved study abroad programs are listed on the Off-Campus Study website: www.swarthmore.edu/ocs.
+There are more than two hundred approved study abroad programs listed on the Off-Campus Study website: www.ocs.swarthmore.edu.

--The Swarthmore in Buenos Aires, Argentina Program. (see Latin American studies)
+*Swarthmore in Buenos Aries, Argentina (see Latin American Studies)